JoyceShu/MyCoffeeStation_React_SPA/work/react-intro/README.md

   - which adds 5 to the count
 - does not allow you to decrease the count below 0
   - hint: put a `disabled={!count}` prop on the button
+  - Remember: HTML `disabled` should not take a value and doesn't understand true/false, but JSX props must take a value, understand all type, not just strings, and will translate to the appropriate HTML
 - Pressing the Reorder button sets the inventory count to 5

 ## Visual Requirements